Pointivo/APIDocs/docs/reference.rst

 This call creates a new project within the Pointivo API.

 The fields shown in the POST call are all optional, but recommended.
 If provided the **statusCallbackUrl** will be called by the Pointivo API when the project transitions into a completed state.
-Currently supported callback mechanisms are HTTP/HTTPS urls, and Amazon SNS arns.
+Currently supported callback mechanisms are HTTP/HTTPS URLs, and Amazon SNS ARNs.

 **POST** /v2/projects